 Because no gas is used in their operation, heat pumps are preferred by some homeowners because there is no risk of carbon monoxide poisoning during use.
 Heat pumps are also more than just heaters– they can also air condition your home in the summertime by using refrigerated coils to absorb heat.

 Furnaces are more appropriate for those living in colder climates because heat pumps are not effective when outside temperatures drop below freezing.
 The longevity of furnaces is also a bonus as they have an average lifespan of 20 years as opposed to heat pumps which have a lifespan of 15 years.

 Those in milder climates can benefit from the cost efficiency, safety and simplicity of heat pumps.
 Whereas furnaces will work at maximum until they reach the set temperature, heat pumps will constantly cycle, measure and react to the temperature to get the required temperature.
 Plus, their ability to be used for cooling makes heat pumps perfect for homeowners who want to avoid running costly air conditioning systems in the warmer months.

 The downside of heat pumps is that they are generally more expensive to install.
-Despite this higher initial cost, heat pumps frequently save consumers money in the long run because they are cheaper to heat with than furnaces.
+Despite the higher initial cost, heat pumps frequently save consumers money in the long run because they are cheaper to run than furnaces.

 The biggest issue to consider when deciding between a furnace or heat pump is the temperatures your home is exposed to in the colder months.
 You may also wish to weigh the price you pay for electricity, considering that heat pumps and some furnaces run on electricity.
 Finally, you will want to consider the estimated cost of gas required to run a gas furnace and compare it to the electricity you would use with the electrical options.